Corrosion Division Morris Cohen Graduate Student Award

 About Morris Cohen

-Dr. Morris Cohen was a renowned expert in the field of electrochemistry and corrosion science.
-He received the first Outstanding Achievement Award of the Corrosion Division in 1973.
-Other important honors Dr. Cohen received include the 1983 Olin Palladium Medal and 1960 NACE Willis Rodney Whitney Award of NACE.
-During a distinguished career at the National Research Council of Canada that spanned nearly 40 years, he authored more than 100 scientific papers and advised 24 Postdoctoral Fellows who distinguished themselves in research.
-Dr. Cohen was active in The Electrochemical Society as a Divisional Editor, organizer of the 1962 Second International Symposium on Passivity in Toronto, and other events.
+Morris Cohen, a renowned expert in the field of electrochemistry and corrosion science, received the first ECS Corrosion Division Outstanding Achievement Award in 1973 as well as the 1983 Olin Palladium Medal and 1960 NACE Willis Rodney Whitney Award.
+During a distinguished career at the National Research Council of Canada that spanned nearly 40 years, Dr. Cohen authored more than 100 scientific papers and advised 24 Postdoctoral Fellows who distinguished themselves in research.
+Active in The Electrochemical Society as a Division Editor, Dr. Cohen organized the 1962 Second International Symposium on Passivity in Toronto, Canada, and other events.

 Questions